eakwarren/OMD/README.md

 ## Orchestral Melodies 1 & 2
-A collection of presets organized by range, section and blends commonly found across orchestral repertoire.
+A collection of 147 melodic presets organized by range, section and blends commonly found across orchestral repertoire.
 The name prefix describes a preset's range.
 (LH) is Low to High, (LM) is Low to Medium, etc. Between instrument names, a + means in unison and - means in octaves.
 For example, _V1 + V2 - Vla + Vcl - DB_ means Violins 1 and 2 in unison, with Violas and Celli in unison an octave below and Double Bass an octave below that.
+Based on Peter Lawrence Alexander's [Professional Orchestration](https://www.alexanderpublishing.com/Departments/Orchestration/Professional-Orchestration-PDF-eBooks.aspx) series of books.

 ## Prison Breakout
 _Steffen Brinkman was wrongly accused of murder.
 After months of incarceration, it's time to escape!_